thehemantparmar/croped_images_to_video/README.md

 For croping and save images Pillow library used and for video conversion ffmpeg used.

-** need to FFmpeg for video conversion can be download from "https://www.ffmpeg.org/download.html"
+** need to install FFmpeg for video conversion can be download from "https://www.ffmpeg.org/download.html"